 While functional rhinoplasty in NYC does not alter the outer shape of the nose, it can be combined with a cosmetic nose job.
 Since nose surgery is already in progress, making alterations to the nose appearance does not require as much time or separate surgeries.
 Many people take the opportunity to fix both functional issues and nose shape preferences in one procedure.

 If you are experiencing breathing or sinus problems due to restricted nasal passages, functional rhinoplasty may be right for you.
-Dr. Gary Linkov is a talented functional rhinoplasty surgeon who offers both cosmetic and functional rhinoplasty.
+Dr. Gary Linkov is a talented functional rhinoplasty surgeon in UES, Manhattan who offers both cosmetic and functional rhinoplasty.
 Contact our office in Manhattan to schedule a consultation.
 Ask about the option of combining nose reshaping with your functional rhinoplasty for improved appearance and nasal function.

 There are certain symptoms that may be associated with poor nasal function, including: